ToJans/story/README.md

         text = browser.elementByCss(system.searchResults.titles.selector).text()
         text.should.equal system.searchResults.titles.expectedText

+## Prerequisites

+- nodejs
+- npm
+- (mocha - you can run it using npm test as well)

 ## How to run

+Make sure you have all the required dependencies

+    npm install

 First you need to start selenium (only do this once): use